junxit/us-congress-bills-110/bill.md

 legis-num: S. 966
 congress: 110th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 966

-> To enable the Department of State to respond to a critical shortage of passport processing personnel, and for other purposes.
+That the bill from the Senate (S. 966) entitled “An Act to enable the Department of State to respond to a critical shortage of passport processing personnel, and for other purposes”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title